eceberker/AddToCartAPI/README.md

-# Basic Shopping Cart Web API built on .NET Core and EntityFrameWork
+# Basic Shopping Cart Web API built on .NET Core and EntityFramework

 Database is on AWS RDS, connectionstring is defined in appsettings.json file